-2Projected 2017 population figures.
+&lt;sup>2Projected 2017 population figures.

-Livelihoods -Provide technical assistance to communities either through training of implementing agency staff, county and sub-county staff, and/or private sector partnerships -Enhance skills for jobs and employment based on market needs and skills gap assessment with a focus on women and youth 4.
-Project Management, Finance the planning, -Support strategic communication, monitoring and and Monitoring and implementation, and technical evaluation (M&E) arrangements including Evaluation oversight of program Management Information System (MIS) activities; and effective social -Conduct independent process monitoring, and and environmental safeguards outcome/impact evaluations at midterm and end of management, financial project management, and procurement -Support measures for enhanced transparency and accountability -Develop learning on policy and practice of forced displacement 5.
-Support to return Support IGAD and the Comprehensive displacement-sensitive areas in Somalia existing Regional Secretariat government-led development supports refugee for Forced Displacement and returnees, IDPs, and host and return communities in Mixed Migration (FDMM) to Somalia channel capacity and systems support to the federal, regional, and municipality- level administrations of Somalia to adopt a development approach that is displacement sensitive, and to coordinate interventions better in return areas
+Natural Resource Management Subcomponent 2(a): Integrated Natural Resources Management Subcomponent 2(b): Access to Energy sustainable environmental and ecosystem services, including integrated natural resources management and small, micro and household-scale irrigation schemes -Construction and/or rehabilitation of physical structures for water catchment management such as check-dams, and water harvesting structures -Support the implementation of biological measures such as afforestation -Facilitate labor-intensive public works (where possible) 3.
+Livelihoods Program Subcomponent 3 (a): Support to Traditional and Non- Traditional Livelihoods Sub-component 3 (b): Capacity Building of Community-Based Organizations for Livelihoods Support the development and expansion of traditional and non-traditional livelihoods of the poor and vulnerable households to build productive assets and incomes -Map existing productive livelihoods including agricultural, agro-pastoral and pastoral -Mobilize communities -Support the formation of producer and/or livelihood collectives to achieve efficiencies of scale for accessing both input and outputs markets -Forge private sector linkages working closely with the IFC -Map potential livelihoods with a focus on resource and market availability -Provide technical assistance to communities either through training of implementing agency staff, county and sub-county staff, and/or private sector partnerships -Enhance skills for jobs and employment based on market needs and skills gap assessment with a focus on women and youth 4.
+Project Management, and Monitoring and Evaluation Finance the planning, implementation, and technical oversight of program activities; and effective social and environmental safeguards management, financial management, and procurement -Support strategic communication, monitoring and evaluation (M&E) arrangements including Management Information System (MIS) -Conduct independent process monitoring, and outcome/impact evaluations at midterm and end of project -Support measures for enhanced transparency and accountability -Develop learning on policy and practice of forced displacement 5.
+Support to return areas in Somalia Support IGAD and the existing Regional Secretariat for Forced Displacement and Mixed Migration (FDMM) to channel capacity and systems support to the federal, regional, and municipality-level administrations of Somalia to adopt a development approach that is displacement sensitive, and to coordinate interventions better in return areas Comprehensive displacement-sensitive government-led development supports refugee returnees, IDPs, and host and return communities in Somalia